IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The absurd man will not commit suicide; he wants to live, without relinquishing any of his certainty, without a future, without hope, without illusions ... and without resignation either.
 He stares at death with passionate attention, and this fascination liberates him.
 He experiences the "divine irresponsibility" of the condemned man.”

+>“For if God is consciousness, he is integrated in the totality.
+And if by his nature he is a being beyond consciousness (that is, an in-itself which would be its own foundation) still the totality can appear to him only as object (in that case he lacks the totality’s internal integration as the subjective effort to reapprehend the self) or as subject (then since God is not this subject, he can only experience it without knowing it).
+Thus no point of view on the totality is conceivable; the totality has no ‘outside’ and the very question of the meaning of the ‘underside’ is stripped of meaning.
+We cannot go further.” [p.
+302 of [Being and Nothingness](https://archive.org/details/beingn-and-nothingness/page/n27/mode/2up){:target="_blank"}.
+The translator Hazel E. Barnes explained in the preface that this para means "Again we can not without contradiction look on God as an intelligent being who both transcends and includes the totality."]

 ― <a href="https://en.wikipedia.org/wiki/Jean-Paul_Sartre" target="_blank">Jean-Paul Sartre</a>

+>“If existence precedes essence, it follows from the meaning of the term sentient that a sentient being cannot be complete or perfect.
+It is touched upon by JeanPaul Sartre in Being and Nothingness.”

+― <a href="https://books.google.co.in/books?id=n6JxEAAAQBAJ&pg=PT360&dq=it+follows+from+the+meaning+of+the+term+sentient+that+a+sentient+being+cannot+be+complete+or+perfect&hl=en&newbks=1&newbks_redir=0#v=onepage&q=it%20follows%20from%20the%20meaning%20of%20the%20term%20sentient%20that%20a%20sentient%20being%20cannot%20be%20complete%20or%20perfect&f=false" target="_blank">Tom Schneider</a>

 >“<a href="https://en.wikipedia.org/wiki/Here_is_one_hand" target="_blank">Here is one hand</a>,<br>And here is another.<br>There are at least two external objects in the world.<br>Therefore, an external world exists.”